xmr-amzn/xmr-amzn.github.io/README.md

-Documentation and tools describing how to use XMRBazaar.com to shop and earn Monero via Amazon.
+It's possible to shop with Monero, and earn Monero using XMRBazaar.com and Amazon.

+This is a "guide" to using XMR Bazaar for purchasing via Amazon wishlists.

-The ultimate goal is to build a feature for XMRBazaar that allows ordering from Amazon using XMR, and provide a non-KYC option to Earn Monero by purchasing items via Amazon.
+The ultimate goal is to integrate the steps in this guide into XMRBazaar and more easily allow ordering from Amazon using XMR, and provide a non-KYC option to Earn Monero by purchasing items via Amazon.

 "For now" you can manually create listings for Amazon on XMRBazaar and purchase on Amazon to earn Monero.